mauriciosoares/sagat/README.md

 # Sagat

-Configure your build process in 2 minutes and start coding!
+Configure your build process in 1 minute and start coding!

 ## Idea